knojuan/heroless/11_actions.md

 	- **Deflect DC = 8 + your armor skill modifier** (Light or Heavy Armor)
 	- If the attacker’s roll is **less than the DC**, your armor takes **no durability damage**.
 	- If the roll is **equal to or higher**, armor loses durability as normal.
+	- This action does not prevent injury, only the durability loss incurred by the armor.
+Record your injury as usual.

 ---
 ### Evade